-All students are welcome to audition for productions presented by Rider’s Westminster College of the Arts on both campuses throughout the year.
+All students are welcome to audition for productions presented by Rider’s Westminster College of the Arts throughout the year.

 Rider’s chapter of the national honorary theater society supports main-stage theater productions and produces its own shows throughout the year.